 Documenting how, since the late 1800s, the U.S. Supreme Court has hamstrung democratic processes at the local, state and national levels by taking power to make public policy from our elected representatives on the one hand, and giving power to corporations over citizens on the other, Morris explores the way in which this same “free trade” model has been adopted globally by corporations to subvert local attempts at protecting the environment and citizen and worker health.

 Gaveling Down the Rabble is essential reading for understanding the background of the current struggle for U.S. democracy local, state and national against growing corporate power and how we can challenge it.

-Many of my articles are reprinted widely, and available in various nooks and crannies online.
+Many of my articles are reprinted widely, and available in various nooks and crannies online (including on this site).
 The 2001 anthology Defying Corporations, Defining Democracy includes eight of them:

 - “Help!
 I’ve Been Colonized and I Can’t Get Up…”